Pupa: Emergence

 Insects emerge (eclose) from pupae by splitting the pupal case.
 Most butterflies emerge in the morning.
 In mosquitoes, the emergence is in the evening or night.
 In fleas, the process is triggered by vibrations that indicate the possible presence of a suitable host.
 Prior to emergence, the adult inside the pupal exoskeleton is termed pharate.
 Once the pharate adult has eclosed from the pupa, the empty pupal exoskeleton is called an exuvia; in most hymenopterans (ants, bees and wasps) the exuvia is so thin and membranous that it becomes "crumpled" as it is shed.
+Measuring the timing of this emergence is of interest to chronobiologists because the process is regulated by circadian clocks in many species, necessitating different assays to measure eclosion timing.

 Pupal mating

 In a few taxa of the Lepidoptera, especially Heliconius, pupal mating is an extreme form of reproductive strategy in which the adult male mates with a female pupa about to emerge, or with the newly moulted female; this is accompanied by other actions such as capping of the reproductive system of the female with the sphragis, denying access to other males, or by exuding an anti-aphrodisiac pheromone.